Tutorial 9 - GUI Widgets

 ImageIcon icon=new ImageIcon("smile.gif"); JLabel label=new JLabel("hello",icon,SwingConstants.RIGHT); pane.add(label);

-GUIs are event-based as they respond to user actions such as buttons, keyboard input and mouse activities.
-Java uses event listeners to monitor activity on specified objects and react to specific conditions.
+GUIs are event-based as they respond to user actions such as buttons, keyboard input and mouse activities. event listeners monitor activity on specified objects and react to specific conditions.
+Oracle documents Java event handling.
 Check the appendix for a listing of event listeners.

 NOTE: The implements clause is now placed in each inner class header and not in the main class header.
 Also the listener registration is of a specific Listener_class object, not the generic this.